 Lydia’s* boss regularly touched her bottom, sexually propositioned her, made comments about her appearance and invited her to his home.
 He behaved this way to other women he worked with.
 He owned and ran the business – there was nobody to complain to.
 When she spoke up, Lydia’s position was made redundant.

+Lets discuss the terrible harm sexual harassment can do.
 Alice* was 21 and worked at a trucking company.
 “I recall sitting in a truck and my male colleague sitting next to me saying ‘shut your legs, it’s smiling at me’.
 I pretended that I didn’t hear him.”

 Years later, in a retail role, she was groped in front of her manager and other staff, who took no action.
 “As a result of the harassment, I was diagnosed with depression and I ended my relationship with my boyfriend.”